taylorpaisie/wf-paired-end-illumina-assembly/ADD_MODULE_GUIDE.md

 To make the bacterial-genomics/wf-paired-end-illumina-assembly code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

-### Adding a new step

-If you wish to contribute a new step, please use the following coding standards:

-1. Define the corresponding input channel into your new process from the expected previous process channel
-2. Write the process block (see below).
-3. Define the output channel if needed (see below).
-4. Add any new parameters to `nextflow.config` with a default (see below).
-5. Add any new parameters to `nextflow_schema.json` with help text (via the `nf-core schema build` tool).
-6. Add sanity checks and validation for all relevant parameters.
-7. Perform local tests to validate that the new code works as expected.
-8. If applicable, add a new test command in `.github/workflow/ci.yml`.
-9. Add a description of the output files and if relevant any appropriate images from the MultiQC report to `docs/output.md`.

-### Default values

-Parameters should be initialised / defined with default values in `nextflow.config` under the `params` scope.

-Once there, use `nf-core schema build` to add to `nextflow_schema.json`.

-### Default processes resource requirements

-Sensible defaults for process resource requirements (CPUs / memory / time) for a process should be defined in `conf/base.config`.
-These should generally be specified generic with `withLabel:` selectors so they can be shared across multiple processes/steps of the pipeline.
-A nf-core standard set of labels that should be followed where possible can be seen in the [nf-core pipeline template](https://github.com/nf-core/tools/blob/master/nf_core/pipeline-template/conf/base.config), which has the default process as a single core-process, and then different levels of multi-core configurations for increasingly large memory requirements defined with standardised labels.

-The process resources can be passed on to the tool dynamically within the process with the `${task.cpu}` and `${task.memory}` variables in the `script:` block.

-### Submitting a pull request

-When you are done adding and editing all the required files to incorporate your new module into the workflow, you can submit a pull request on the [wf-paired-end-illumina-workflow](https://github.com/bacterial-genomics/wf-paired-end-illumina-assembly) GitHub page.

-### Nextflow version bumping

-If you are using a new feature from core Nextflow, you may bump the minimum required version of nextflow in the pipeline with: `nf-core bump-version --nextflow . [min-nf-version]`

 ### Images and figures